Hurricane Laura: Smashes into southern US coast, causes 'chemical spill' at major plant

 Injuries have been reported as flying glass was ripped from a skyscraper.
 One person simply said "I am terrified" as they posted footage from inside their unit block of the fierce winds howling outside.

 Around 400,000 properties are without power.
-Hurricane Laura struck the coast of the state of Louisiana as a category-4 storm, tearing through the town of Cameron 210 km east of Houston, at about 1.15am local time (4.15pm AEST).
-Winds of up to 240 km/h were measured as Laura pounded into the coast.
-By comparison, when Katrina hit New Orleans its wind speed was less than Laura at a little over 200 km/h.
+Hurricane Laura struck the coast of the state of Louisiana as a category-4 storm, tearing through the town of Cameron 210km east of Houston, at about 1.15am local time (4.15pm AEST).
+Winds of up to 240km/h were measured as Laura pounded into the coast.
+By comparison, when Katrina hit New Orleans its wind speed was less than Laura at a little over 200km/h.

-Hurricane Laura has now been downgraded to a Category 1 storm by the National Hurricane Centre (NHC).
+Hurricane Laura has now been downgraded to a category-1 storm by the National Hurricane Centre (NHC).
 The storm is expected to remain classified as a hurricane as it moves north through Louisiana to Arkansas.

 It is reportedly the strongest storm in 165 years to hit Louisiana, a state that is no stranger to hurricanes.
-A storm surge warning is in place for an almost 700 km stretch of coast from south of Houston to New Orleans – that's not far short of the distance between Melbourne and Adelaide.
-The NHC warned some of the storm surges might be up to 6m in height and spread as far as 45 km/h inland.
+A storm surge warning is in place for an almost 700km stretch of coast from south of Houston to New Orleans – that's not far short of the distance between Melbourne and Adelaide.
+The NHC warned some of the storm surges might be up to 6m in height and spread as far as 45km/h inland.

 "To think that there would be a wall of water over two stories high coming onshore is very difficult for most to conceive, but that is what is going to happen," National Weather Service meteorologist Benjamin Schott told reporters.